 Please check directly with our office if you are bringing a rebreather with you.
 We can supply you with tanks, scrubber material and any further assistance you need, and can provide you with the costs of these items.

 Please note, at this time we are no longer teaching the rebreather course and we do not have any units available to rent.
 Check for further rebreather information on this website at PRICES & SCHEDULES - Rental Gear

-When all passengers are boarded, the vessel will take 32-36 hours to reach Cocos Island (check specific itinerary of Malpelo/Cocos trips for further details on those trips).
+When all passengers are boarded, the vessel will take 32-36 hours to reach Cocos Island.
 Crossings are normally calm, but to prevent motion sickness we advise you to take the necessary precautions.
 At the conclusion of your trip, we will return to Puntarenas where a bus will be waiting to return you to your San Jose hotel.

 Gear to Bring With You

-You will need the following gear: 3-5 mm (1/8" to 3/16") wetsuit, mask, fins, snorkel, regulator with visible pressure gauge, a mandatory dive computer, buoyancy compensator, depth gauge, dive gloves, weight belt (without weights), dive light, and dive watch.
+You will need the following gear: 5-7 mm wetsuit, mask, fins, snorkel, regulator with visible pressure gauge, a mandatory dive computer, buoyancy compensator, depth gauge, dive gloves, weight belt (without weights), dive light, and dive watch.
 It is recommended that you mark each piece of gear with waterproof paint or tape.
 We suggest you put all or most of the above items in a carry-on bag.
 There is ample storage space for your diving equipment, including your own personal locker.

 Equipment Provided Onboard

 We provide you with weights for your weight belt: 2, 3, 4, and 6 lbs.
 (1, 1.5, 2 and 3 kilos).
 We also provide you with air or Nitrox tanks -- 80 cubic ft. aluminum (12 liters).

 Please note, our tanks are standard yoke (INT), not DIN.
 Please notify our offices in advance if you need an adaptor.